 If photos or videos will be taken at a youth ministry activity by an "official" youth ministry representative (youth or adult photographer), anyone under the age of 18 must have a parent/guardian give permission for photos/videos to be taken of their child.
 It is highly recommended that anyone 18 years of age or older also give their consent.
 This may be done in the context of the permission form or a separate photo/video release form.
-Great care must be taken when posting photos/videos onto online social media platforms (tagging, etc.).
+Great care must be taken when posting photos/videos onto online social media platforms.
+It is best to let students tag themselves in photos.